AddressFinder/addressfinder-gravity-forms/README.md

 ![image](https://user-images.githubusercontent.com/23350144/68250623-27b4cf00-0086-11ea-98bf-5250bae6b1cf.png)

 ### Step 5
-Expand this HTML element by clicking on it.
-Then paste the code from below into the 'Content' section of this 'General' tab.
-Look through the address related options below to determine which code needs to be added to your page.
+Expand the HTML element by clicking on it then paste the code from below into the 'Content' section of this 'General' tab.
+The code to paste into this area needs to be chosen accorting to the type of addresses you want to collect.

 ![image](https://user-images.githubusercontent.com/23350144/68250686-4915bb00-0086-11ea-89db-3ee09ff284f2.png)

+### Code Options:
+- Australian Postal Addresses (includes PO Box addresses)
+- Australian Postal Addresses (excludes PO Box addresses)
+- Australian Physical Addresses
+- New Zealand Postal Addresses (includes PO Box addresses)
+- New Zealand Postal Addresses (excludes PO Box addresses)
+- New Zealand Physical Addresses

 ### Step 6
 Make adjustments to the code you have added so that it is connects to your form.
 You will need to update the address_field_id and replace 'ADDRESSFINDER_DEMO_KEY' with your AddressFinder account key.